sashahafner/pystupid/README.md

 So element-by-element comes with `&` and `|`, and the preferred programming approach comes with `and` and `or`.
 See <https://docs.python.org/3/library/stdtypes.html#boolean-operations-and-or-not>.

-Note that there is an `is` operator needed, for example, checking the class of an object.
+Note that there is an `is` operator needed, for example, for checking the class of an object.

 ```
 type(x) is 'str'